Historiography of the Anglo-Saxon settlement of Britain: Saxon Liberty

 The migration of the Anglo-Saxons formed the basis of a long-lasting thesis that aspects of common law, personal liberty and representative government were unique to England and other Germanic-speaking countries and that these had originated from the Germanic nature of the migrants.

 Anglo-Saxon settlers were often seen — particularly by the Radical Whig faction of seventeenth- and eighteenth-century England — as the foundation of English legal and political liberty, with Anglo-Saxon settlers bringing in a system of governance based on customary law, folkmoots and the rule of law which was later disrupted by the Norman Conquest.
 Accordingly, Algernon Sidney (1623–1683) used the Anglo Saxon arrival as a link between the supposed liberty of the German tribes described by Tacitus in Germania and the Anglo-Saxon model of elected kings.

 One of the main arguments was the "Teutonic germ theory" which argued that many British and so American institutions came about due to the racial characteristics inherited from the Anglo-Saxon invaders of Britain.
-It later evolved into the Nordicism of the 20th century which was more inclusive towards Celtic and Norman influences in Britain.
+It later evolved into the Nordicism of the 20th century which also encompassed Celtic and Norman influences in Britain.

 In 1932, the American historian Charles A Beard (1874–1948) argued against the nineteenth-century idea that representative government and Anglo-Saxon liberties were derived from "the forests of Germany" or from Anglo-Saxon local assemblies, and named a number of historians who he thought were guilty of this.